 - Long Startup Period

 Moving up SERPs can take months or even a year.
 During this period, the ROI isn’t very large.
-SEO really only starts paying dividends after a certain period of time.
+SEO only starts paying dividends after a certain period.

-There is no guarantee that investing in SEO will propel your business to the front page of a Google search.
+No guarantee investing in SEO will propel your business to the front page of a Google search.
 Furthermore, because SEO can take months or years, a business may end up investing a year into SEO only to find the outcome disappointing.

 PPC marketing usually revolves around bidding to have your links appear in the ads section of certain keyword searches.
 By paying for PPC, you can ensure that anytime a user enters certain keywords in Google, your business appears on the front-page ads section on the top of the SERP.